 - A completed Initial Application (REA 3001); - A completed Basic Education Attachment (REA 3002) to document basic education needed to qualify for the appropriate license level, along with copies of transcripts or course completion certificates; - A completed Log of Appraisal Experience (REA 3004) documenting the number of hours, months and experience.
-The log must also contain certifications on page 2 of the form. (not required for the Trainee level); - A completed Experience Log Summary (REA 3003), which summarizes information from the Log of Appraisal Experience (not required for the Trainee level); - Two work samples for each category of experience claimed for each of the two most recent years listed on the Log of Appraisal Experience (not required for the Trainee level).
-(See Work Samples on page 16);

-- A completed Consent to Service of Process (REA 3006), if the applicant's business, mailing or residence address is outside of California; - A completed Statement of Citizenship, Alienage, and Immigration Status for State Public Benefits (REA 3030), along with proof of legal presence in the United States; and - All appropriate fees as required.
+The log must also contain certifications on page 2 of the form. (not required for the Trainee level); - A completed Experience Log Summary (REA 3003), which summarizes information from the Log of Appraisal Experience (not required for the Trainee level); - A completed Consent to Service of Process (REA 3006), if the applicant's business, mailing or residence address is outside of California; - A completed Statement of Citizenship, Alienage, and Immigration Status for State Public Benefits (REA 3030), along with proof of legal presence in the United States; and - All appropriate fees as required.

 OREA processes applicant fingerprints via Live Scan for California residents at the time the application is approved.

-Please note, if you are applying for a California license but reside out of state, your fingerprints should be submitted on two (2) FD-258 fingerprint cards with your application.
+NOTE: If you are applying for a California license but reside out of state, your fingerprints should be submitted on two (2) FD-258 fingerprint cards with your application.

-Once an application is approved, OREA will issue an Admission to Examination letter and a "Request for Live Scan Service" fingerprinting form (see Examinations and Issuance on page 18).
+Once an application is approved, OREA will issue an Admission to Examination letter and a "Request for Live Scan Service" fingerprinting form (see Examinations and Issuance on page 19).
 Upon successful completion of the exam, applicants then submit the Application for Issuance of License (REA 3008), a copy of the completed "Request for Live Scan Service" fingerprinting form (after being fingerprinted), and the balance of the license fee.
 The expiration date of an appraiser license is normally two years from the date of issuance.